davidde/notes/bash.md

     Will upgrade 1.0.0 to 2.0.0 and use the message for the commit message.

 * `npm publish`
-Publish to package to npmjs.
+Publish the package to npmjs.
 Make sure the version was upgraded with `npm version` before publishing.

 ### $ `qpdf -decrypt InputFile OutputFile`
 Remove protection/encryption from pdf files.